PeterEFrancis/python-course/textbook/chapters/1. introduction/exercises -- intro to CoCalc.md

 1. Go to https://cocalc.com and sign in (create an account if you don't already have one).

-2. Paste the code `NtfpnE1gfC6Az16N` into the **Project invite token** input box on the top right.
-You should see a new project show up called "Python Course Winter 2020".
-Open the project.

 3. Create a new folder with you and your partner's name (only one of you has to do this).
 This goes without saying, but don't mess with another person's folder.